 Services to Graduates

-Current deadline for responses is 8th March 2014
+The deadline for responses to the April Survey is 25th June 2014

 About 6 months after graduation you will receive a questionnaire from us regarding your current status (working, studying etc).
 Please help us by filling it in promptly and sending it back as the information is really useful to us in planning the curriculum and advising students on career routes from their subjects.
-Graduates who gained a qualification between January and July 2013 are being followed up between November 2013 and March 2014.
+Graduates who gained a qualification between January and July 2013 have been followed up.
+Graduates who gained a qualification between August and December 2013 are being followed up between April and June 2014.

 You may also be contacted 3 years later by IFF Research for a follow-up survey.
 The information you provide is really helpful in looking at what happens to our graduates in the longer term, so we would be very grateful if you would contribute to this survey too, but you can opt out if you want to.